sasquatch678/A-Painted-World---Remastered/README.md

 Modding tools and mod organizers are commonly flagged by antivirus software, including Windows Defender, as false positives.
 To get around this, you must set an exception for the modlist folder.
 For Windows Defender, follow these instructions (https://www.thewindowsclub.com/exclude-a-folder-from-windows-security-scan).

 ## Starting up the list
-Open the installation folder and double-click on the program called `ModOrganizer.exe`.
+Open the installation folder and double-click on the program called ModOrganizer.exe.

-Make sure the dropdown box on the right is set to `Play` and press the `Run` button.
+Make sure the dropdown box on the right is set to Play and press the Run button.

 ## Optional Mods - Ultrawide Support, Leveling Options, & More!